coldbox-modules/cbfs/readme.md

 Returns requested disk instance.
 Throws 'InvalidDiskException' if disk not registered.

+#### has( name )

+Returns true if disk has been registered with provided name.

 #### register( name, provider, properties, override )

 Registers a new disk.
+If a disk has already been configured with the same name, then it will not be updated unless you specify override=true.

 #### unregister( name )

 Unregisters a disk.
+Throws 'InvalidDiskException' if disk not registered.

 #### shutdown()

 Unregisters and shuts down all disks managed by the DiskService.

+#### getDiskRecord( name )

 #### names()